omacarena/only-short-poc/java.multiversion/README.md

 - V2 loader :: version = 'core-v2' :: dependency_version = 'core-dep-v2'
 - V3 loader :: version = 'core-v3' :: dependency_version = 'core-dep-v3'

+By using the `ParentLastClassLoader` this will simply load v1 and v2 from URL and v3 from classpath:

+- V1 custom loader :: version = 'core-v1' :: dependency_version = 'core-dep-v1'
+- V2 custom loader :: version = 'core-v2' :: dependency_version = 'core-dep-v2'
+- V3 custom loader :: version = 'core-v3' :: dependency_version = 'core-dep-v3'

 Meaning that the two library versions and their associated dependencies are loaded correctly.

 **NOTE:** created using IntelliJ IDEA 2017.1

-**NOTE:** `Core` interface could be part of another project which is used by projects `v1` and `v2`, which could allow us to cast the newly created instance and work in a typesafe manner.
+**NOTE:** `Core` interface could be part of another project which is used by projects `v1, v2 and v3`, which could allow us to cast the newly created instance and work in a typesafe manner.
 But this might not be doable every time.